kjhealy/kieranhealy.hugo/content/blog/fonts-in-r/index.markdown

 {{< figure src="fontbook-view-2.jpg" caption="Styles inside the Myriad family." >}}

-The Cairo device is great but it _cannot see inside families like this_.
+The `CairoPDF` device is great but it _cannot see inside families like this_.
 It can see the main variants, but that's it.
 The _only way_ I have found to get the `cairo_pdf` device to see a font like Myriad Semibold SemiCondensed is to have it installed as a _separately named family_ with appropriate regular, bold, italic, and bold italic faces named as such.
 Older fonts were installed like this more often, and some contemporary font families still are.
 For example I have loads of variants of Input:

 {{< figure src="fontbook-view-3.jpg" caption="Input Mono, Sans, and Serif, in various Regular, Condensed, and Compressed varities." >}}